larryaasen/upgrader/README.md

 * storeController: a controller that provides the store details for each platform, defaults to `UpgraderStoreController()`.
 * upgraderDevice: an abstraction of the device_info details which is used for the OS version, defaults to `UpgraderDevice()`.
 * upgraderOS: information on which OS this code is running on, defaults to `UpgraderOS()`.
+* useInAppUpdate: whether to use the Android in-app update feature instead of the traditional alert dialog, defaults to ```false```.
 * willDisplayUpgrade: called when ```upgrader``` determines that an upgrade may or may not be displayed, defaults to ```null```